Events Calendar

 Help Us Build A New Interpretive Trail in Algonquin Park

-The Friends of Algonquin Park Announces the Construction of a New Interpretive Hiking Trail in Algonquin Park
+The Friends of Algonquin Park Announces the Construction of a New Interpretive Trail in Algonquin Park

 It has been more than 20 years since visitors have experienced a new interpretive hiking trail in Algonquin Provincial Park.
 The last time was in 2001, when The Friends of Algonquin Park supported the building of the 3 kilometre Big Pines Trail that educates visitors about the history and ecology of Ontario’s provincial tree, the White Pine.
 Prior to that, The Friends of Algonquin Park funded the spectacular 10 kilometre Centennial Ridges Trail that was opened in 1993 to celebrate Algonquin Park's birthday, and the establishment of Ontario’s provincial park system a century prior.